Do you love the outdoors but could do without insects or bugs?

 J. Wayne Fears, master outdoorsman and nationally-acclaimed outdoors writer:

-Using an ancient mosquito bar or netting draped over poles in a canvas tent?
+Using mosquito netting draped over poles in a canvas tent?
 The mosquitoes can still come in through the gaps in the floorboards or under the netting.
-The SansBug screen tent has an attached floor so it’s totally enclosed to protect you from flying critters, creepy crawlies or slithering snakes.
-You also don’t need to hunt for a spot to suspend or tie up your freestanding mosquito net!
+The SansBug pop up tent has an attached floor so it’s totally enclosed to protect you from flying critters, creepy crawlies or slithering snakes.

 Claustrophobic?
-The SansBug bed net allows you to sit up unlike the army issued bed nets in which you can only lie down.
+The SansBug screen tent allows you to sit up unlike the army issued bed nets in which you can only lie down.
 It’s also more than 3 feet wide so you can comfortably sleep without fear of touching the sides and being bit through the mesh.
 Seen and read: 100 times better than standard US army issue!

 RV camping?
 You don’t need to set up the large screen house.
 Pop open the SansBug 3-person screen room to accommodate about 4 people for a meal or a game of cards.

-The SansBug 1-person mosquito tent has to be bigger than a cot; if it was the same size, you would touch the netting and be bit!
+Some folks don’t like the fact that the SansBug is larger than a cot.
+The SansBug one person tents have to be bigger than a cot; if they were the same size, you would touch the netting and be bit!
 The overhang over a cot is a good thing – the farther the netting is away from you the better.
 Being larger does not impact the ability to use it on a cot.
 Moreover, you don’t need to secure it to the cot; when you’re not inside, just the weight of your sleeping bag is sufficient to make it stay on the cot.

 “The thinner models may satisfy the type A personalities when they look at it fitting on the cot, but I feel the thinner ones make me feel a little claustrophobic.
 Plus, on hot summer nights (and we are getting some scorchers), I can push my sleeping bag off the edge of the cot and it stays in the SansBug so when it drops to 64 degrees at 2:00 AM, I can still reach it and pull it back up.”